MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ### -LoadCmdletHelp
 **Note**: This parameter is available in version 3.7.0-Preview1 or later of the module.

-The LoadCmdletHelp switch download cmdlet help files for the Get-Help cmdlet in REST API connections.
+The LoadCmdletHelp switch downloads cmdlet help files for the Get-Help cmdlet in REST API connections.
 You don't need to specify a value with this switch.

 Starting in v3.7.0-Preview1, help files for the command line aren't downloaded by default.
 Use this switch to download the files for cmdlet help at the command line.